pearsonlab/pearsonlab.github.io/README.md

 ### Notes
 In order to render publications into page:

-1. Download citations from Google Scholar in csv format.
+1. Download citations from Google Scholar in .bib format.
-1. Convert csv to `publications.yaml`.
-There are a number of online converters available.
+1. Place in `_publications/publications.bib`
+1. `. process_refs`

 Everything else should just work.